https://www.totraveltoo.com/

 Budva Montenegro Old Town

 After being in Kotor Montenegro for a week we decided that we needed to see more of Montenegro, a country that had impressed us so much so far.
 We had read that Budva situated on the Budva Riviera had the nickname of “Montenegrin Miami” and was the most crowded and popular tourist destination in Montenegro.
-Alarm bells should have gone off when we were chatting to a Russian couple at our accommodation in Kotor who looked horrified when we said our next destination was Budva.
+Summer in Budva can be very crowded.
+Choose your timing right to visit.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).